Harry Hay: Marriage and Marxist class: 1938 to 1948

 In 1942, the couple returned to Los Angeles, renting a house near to Silver Lake and Echo Park; the area was colloquially known as "the Red Hills" due to its large left-wing community.
 There, Hay went through various jobs, including with Russian War Relief, as a puddler, and as a production engineer at a manufacturing plant.
 He was not conscripted into the armed forces following the outbreak of World War II due to his work with Avion Aircraft, which was deemed essential for the country's war effort.
 He would subsequently work in a record store, a television repair shop, and at a boiler manufacturing plant.
 Better-paid work was barred from him by his political viewpoints, with the Federal Bureau of Investigation monitoring his activities.
 He spent much time teaching lessons in Marxism across the Los Angeles Bay Area, for which he read widely in anthropology and sociology, but faced problems due to the increased anti-communist repression being exerted by the government through the Smith Act and the subsequent creation of the House Un-American Activities Committee.
-From 1945, he was involved in the People's Songs organisation, becoming the group's theoretician, through which he came to know Woody Guthrie and Pete Seeger.
+From 1945, he was involved in the People's Songs organization, becoming the group's theoretician, through which he came to know Woody Guthrie and Pete Seeger.
 From 1947, he taught a musicology class on the "Historical Development of Folk Music", through which he articulated a Marxist understanding of the genre; he continued to teach these classes through the mid-1950s.

 In September 1943, Hay and his wife adopted a daughter, Hannah Margaret, soon moving to a larger home nearby to accommodate her.
 They adopted a second daughter, Kate Neall, several days after her birth in December 1945.
 Hay was a caring parent, and encouraged his children's interests in music and dance.
 In 1945, Hay was diagnosed with hypoglycemia, and the following year began to suffer intense mental anxiety and repeated nightmares as he realised that he was still homosexual and that his marriage had been a serious mistake.
 The couple divorced in 1951.